h4rvey-g/Note-Blog/content/USMLE/Endocrine/Acromegaly.md

 # Pathophysiology
 ---
+>[!question]
+>- Insulin-like growth factor is just a growth hormone, except
+>	- It binds to insulin receptor, but not metabolizing glucose, thus contributing to glucose intolerance?

 ![[L19257.jpg|L19257.jpg]]
 - Physiology of GH and IGF-1
 	- GH secretion induced by stress, sport, and [[hypoglycemia|hypoglycemia]]; inhibited especially by hyperglycemia or food intake